istio/istio.io/content/docs/tasks/traffic-management/secure-ingress/sds/index.md

     --from-file=cert=httpbin.example.com/3_application/certs/httpbin.example.com.cert.pem
     {{< /text >}}

-1. Define a Gateway with a server section for port 443, and specify `credentialName` to be `httpbin-credential`, which should be the same as the secret name.
-TLS mode should be specified as SIMPLE.
+1. Define a gateway with a `servers:` section for port 443, and specify values for `credentialName` to be `httpbin-credential`.
+The values are the same as the secret's name.
+The TLS mode should have the value of `SIMPLE`.

     {{< text bash >}}
     $ cat <<EOF | kubectl apply -f -